laijupjoy/Real-Time-Streaming-Pipeline-with-Azure-Databricks-and-Delta-Live-Tables/README.md

-# Real Time Streaming Pipeline with Azure Databricks and Delta Live Tables
+## Real Time Streaming Pipeline with Azure Databricks and Delta Live Tables

+### Introduction

+Here, implement real time streaming data processing by incremental or delta load ETL pipeline by using ADF.
+This ETL pipeline driven by metadata tables stored on delta lake, and implemented logging, email notification via logic app after every pipeline run.

+Delta Live Tables pipelines are used to define data transformations, while Delta Live Tables ensures the quality and integrity of the data throughout the process.
+Create Pyspark and Spark SQL code in Databricks notebook and execute through ETL pipeline.
+The final result is curated data on Gold layer, it will use for reporting purpose.

 ### Architecture